How to Time a Cummins Air Compressor

 To tune up an air compressor, first make sure that the oil level is correct and that the oil filter is clean.
 Next, check the belts for wear and tension them if necessary.
 Finally, inspect the compressed air system for leaks and repair or replace any damaged parts.

-See also How to Remove Moisture from Air Compressor
+See also How to Fill Hpa Tank With Air Compressor

 Who Makes Cummins Air Compressors?